Air Source Heat Pump for a Bungalow: Why They're Ideal

 If you live in a bungalow and you're thinking about a heat pump, here's the good news: bungalows are one of the best property types for air source heat pumps.
 The single-storey layout, accessible outdoor space, and typically simpler heating systems make installation straightforward and performance excellent.

-Many bungalow owners in the UK are retired homeowners looking to future-proof their heating, reduce bills, and avoid the hassle of gas boiler maintenance.
+Many bungalow owners are retired homeowners looking to future-proof their heating, reduce bills, and avoid the hassle of gas boiler maintenance.
 A heat pump ticks all those boxes.
-This guide covers everything specific to bungalow installations — sizing, costs, and why your property type gives you an advantage.

 Why Bungalows Are Ideal for Heat Pumps